UCMJ Article 112a

 2. willfully or through neglect damages, destroys, or loses; or

-1. the accused sold or otherwise disposed of certain property (which was a firearm or explosive);
+1. the accused sold or otherwise disposed of specific property (which was a firearm or explosive);

 2. the sale or disposition was without proper authority;

-3. the property was military property of the United States; and
+3. the property was the military property of the United States; and

-4. the property was of a certain value.
+4. the property was of a specific value.

-1. the accused, without proper authority, damaged or destroyed certain property in a certain way, or lost certain property;
+1. the accused, without proper authority, damaged or destroyed specific property in a certain way or lost specific property;

 3. the damage, destruction, or loss was willfully caused by the accused or was the result of neglect by the accused; and

-4. the property was of a certain value or the damage was of a certain amount.
+4. the property was of a specific value, or the damage was of a certain amount.

 Suffering military property to be lost, damaged, destroyed, sold, or wrongfully disposed of requires a demonstration proving:

-1. certain property (which was a firearm or explosive) was lost, damaged, destroyed, sold, or wrongfully disposed of;
+1. specific property (which was a firearm or explosive) was lost, damaged, destroyed, sold, or wrongfully disposed of;

-3. the loss, damage, destruction, sale, or wrongful disposition was suffered by the accused, without proper authority, through a certain omission of duty by the accused;
+3. the loss, damage, destruction, sale, or wrongful disposition was suffered by the accused without proper authority through a specific omission of duty;

 4. the omission was willful or negligent; and

-5. the property was of a certain value or the damage was of a certain amount.
+5. the property was of a specific value, or the damage was of a certain amount.

 Understanding Article 108 (Military Property of the United States – Loss, damage, destruction, or wrongful disposition) of the UCMJ

-The term military property refers to all property, real or personal, owned, held, or used by a branch of the United States armed forces.
-This is not to be confused with Government property.
+Military property refers to all property, real or personal, owned, held, or used by a branch of the United States armed forces.
+This is separate from Government property.
 While all military property is Government property, not all Government property is military property.
-Merchandise sold in Service Exchange stores is not determined to be military property under Article 108.
+Merchandise sold in Service Exchange stores is not considered military property under Article 108.

-For the purposes of Article 108, the term suffer is equated to the allowing or permitting of an action.
-The accused must have allowed something to happen to the property through negligence, recklessness, irresponsibility, or a willful and deliberate violation or intentional disregard of some specific law, regulation, or order.
+For Article 108, the term suffer is equated to the allowing or permitting an action.
+The accused must have allowed something to happen to the property through negligence, recklessness, irresponsibility, area willful and deliberate violation, or intentional disregard of some specific law, regulation, or order.

-Value and damage vary and is determined by calculating the amount of damage and the estimated or actual cost of repair by the Government agency normally employed in such work, or the cost of replacement, as shown by Government price lists or otherwise, whichever is less.
-In the case of loss, destruction, sale, or wrongful disposition, the value of the property controls the maximum punishment which may be adjudged.
+Value and damage vary and is determined by calculating the amount of damage and the estimated or actual cost of repair by the Government agency generally employed in such work or the cost of replacement, as shown by Government price lists or otherwise, whichever is less.
+In the case of loss, destruction, sale, or wrongful disposition, the property’s value controls the maximum punishment that may be adjudged.
 In the case of damage, the amount of damage controls.

-While firearm is self-explanatory, the term explosive refers specifically to explosive materials and includes ammunition.
+While the firearm is self-explanatory, the term explosive refers specifically to explosive materials and includes ammunition.

 Maximum Possible Punishment for Violations of Article 108